Recently my mom friend told me, and I quote:

 “It is really important to declutter and pitch toys so you can keep everything more organized.
 It is better for them [kids] and will help them keep stuff clean and organized.”

 She has a minimalist toy room.
 I do not.
 We hit lots of garage sales all summer and stock up toys.
 We have everything – dress up, dolls, trains, Legos etc. You name it, we have it.
-If they find a toy they want, then we get it.
+If they find a toy they want (at garage sales only), then we get it.
 Especially since at garage sales, toys are anywhere from $1-5.

 My friends tend to speak their mind and I love that about them.
 Mainly because if they just said everything I do is great, then I would never grow as a mom.
 With this comment, I was intrigued and took it as food for thought.

 I realized that I disagreed with her for the same reason I don’t ever tell my kids to “put a toy away once they are done with it.”
-So, here is why I disagree and encourage the toy room to get completely trashed.
+When it comes to the playroom, mess is okay.
+In fact, I think allowing your playroom to get completely trashed has some benefits.

 1. Learning and creativity are messy